 Our activities meet a willingness to allow exchanges and meetings with locals.

-Few years ago, Bapak Okayan, business man from Sidemen Valley, decide to settle down in his birth village to develop a project he cherished for a long time.
+Few years ago, Bapak Okayana, business man from Sidemen Valley, decide to settle down in his birth village to develop a project he cherished for a long time.
 His wish to highlight his people’s values and culture give birth to Bali Countryside.

 Balinese people are proud of their culture, always enthusiastic to share their knowledge and know-how.
 On the other hand, open their houses to a stranger is often uncomfortable for the Balinese whose houses are often very simple.